awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/webapp.md

 docker push $ECR_REPO_URI:latest
 ```

-Copy the template file *templates/ec2-task.json* to the current directory and substitute the template with actual value of the docker image path.
+Copy the template file *templates/ec2-task.json* to the current directory and substitute the template with the actual value of the docker image path.

 ```bash
 cd ..